|

 3.00 Credits

-This course will introduce the student to global cultures with an emphasis on socio-economic arrangements, religious beliefs, language, gender, kinship systems, art, and indigenous groups and the nature of anthropological research and thought.
-Multiple ethnographic methods used in cultural anthropology field research are also presented.
+This course will introduce the student to global cultures with an emphasis on socio-economic arrangements, religious beliefs, language, gender, kinship systems, art, indigenous groups, and the nature of anthropological research and thought.
+Multiple ethnographic methods used in cultural anthropology field research are also presented, such as introduction to foreign, especially non-Western cultures through anthropological concepts, films, and ethnographies.

 -